lukasschirren/lukasschirren.github.io/_pages/about.md

 ## About me

 I am a researcher at Imperial College London in the department of Chemical Engineering, supervised by Prof <a href="https://scholar.google.co.uk/citations?user=U_KhvYMAAAAJ&hl=en">Adam Hawkes</a>.
-My work focuses on open-source energy system modelling with an emphasis on deep decarbonisation and energy resilience.
-I am particularly interested in leveraging uncertainty quantification, geospatial analysis, and machine learning to address real-world energy challenges.
+My work focuses on open-source energy system modelling with an emphasis on the decarbonisation of hard-to-abate sectors.
+Methodologically, I am particularly interested in combining uncertainty quantification, geospatial analysis, and machine learning to address real-world energy challenges.
 Part of [CCG](https://climatecompatiblegrowth.com/team/lukas-schirren/), [SHIELD](https://epg.eng.ox.ac.uk/shield/team/), and [HI-ACT](https://hi-act.ac.uk/team/).

 ##### Current Research Projects

 - **Reconstruction of Power and Industry in Ukraine:**
-  Modelling the reconstruction of Ukraine’s power sector and its linked industries, with a focus on low-carbon steel and fertiliser production using electricity- and hydrogen-based processes.
-This requires advancing [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) for Ukraine by integrating sector coupling and country-specific parameters.
-Also working on stochastic optimisation to capture reconstruction uncertainties linked to the EU CBAM.
+  Modelling short- and long-term reconstruction of Ukraine’s power sector and linked energy-intensive industries, extending [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) for all sectors of Ukraine and country-specific parameters.
+Also working on evaluating the impact of the Carbon Border Adjustment Mechanism (CBAM) on Ukraine's power and steel sector.
 This is part of the [SHIELD](https://epg.eng.ox.ac.uk/shield/) project.

-- **Machine Learning for Energy Systems:**
+- **Defossilising Petrochemical Production:**
-  Developing ML models for advanced preprocessing and improved prediction, capturing nonlinear effects, and addressing data scarcity.
-Currently exploring the application of ML to better capture solar PV generation losses during high temperatures.
+  Analysing the global petrochemical industry with a focus on European value chains, exploring technology pathways, infrastructure needs, and policy instruments for defossilisation.

 - **Geospatial Analysis of Commodity Production Costs:**
   Advancing the [Geo-X](https://github.com/ClimateCompatibleGrowth/Geo-X) model and assessing the potential for hydrogen production from solar, wind, and hydropower in _Lao PDR_ and _Nepal_.
 This is part of the [CCG](https://climatecompatiblegrowth.com/) project.